Colon, Rectal, And Small Intestine Surgery

 - Removal of cancer or precancerous growths called polyps.
 These polyps are often identified during routine colonoscopies in patients over the age of 50

-- This is an inflammation or infection within the pockets in the large intestine (diverticula) that may develop over time
+- Removing diseased parts of the colon due an inflammation or infection within the pockets in the large intestine (diverticula) that may develop over time – diverticulitis

 - Rectal prolapse, when the rectal attachments to the rest of the body are lost, the rectum may exit the body, essentially turning inside out